BytePhoenixCoding/BlockchainTokenSniper/README.md

 The mini audit feature can’t be 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
 If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g., Safemoon.

-# Things to do / improve / fix:
+# Things to do / improve / fix

  - Look into rugpull detection (in development)